Are you still sitting on the fence when it comes to embracing cloud HR software?

 1. Cloud is secure – and compliant

-The most personal information an organisation holds about its staff is held within the HR and People function.
+The most personal information an organization holds about its staff is held within the HR and People function.

 Bank details, home addresses, salary details, perhaps information about medical conditions.
-If organisations are storing this information on spreadsheets, it’s vulnerable to being shared in inappropriate ways, either accidentally or on purpose.
+If organizations are storing this information on spreadsheets, it’s vulnerable to being shared in inappropriate ways, either accidentally or on purpose.

-It’s in every cloud provider’s best interests to adhere to the highest standards of security – it’s their livelihood at stake.
+It’s in every cloud provider’s best interest to adhere to the highest standards of security – it’s their livelihood at stake.